Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 If a distribution provides multiple file formats for the same font, for example both TTF and OTF files, only include one kind.
 OTF is preferred over TTF.

+OpenType variable fonts are preferred over separate files for different weights.
+Where a distribution provides variable fonts under a different family name, both can be included for backwards compatibility.
+For example, [Source Sans Pro](https://github.com/adobe-fonts/source-sans-pro) includes both the original 'Source Sans Pro' family and variable fonts that install under a separate 'Source Sans Variable' name.

 Note that `font_casker` generates font stanzas for all files, so its output should be edited as needed.

 ## Check Your Font Licenses